-Watermark's Student Success & Retention solution can offer your community college a predictive analytics student retention solution.
-In one case study, one school saw a 6% increase in student retention after 18 months of using predictive analytics and Student Success & Retention.
+Watermark's Student Success & Engagement solution can offer your community college a predictive analytics student retention solution.
+In one case study, one school saw a 6% increase in student retention after 18 months of using predictive analytics and Student Success & Engagement.
 It draws from students' personal and academic information to highlight at-risk students, so administration can target their actions.
 Using automized efforts and requiring no manual data entry, your teams can efficiently boost your school's retention.

 Determining how to increase student retention in college is a common goal for many administrative teams.
-Your community college can streamline your retention efforts by using predictive analytics and smart solutions, like Watermark's Student Success & Retention.
+Your community college can streamline your retention efforts by using predictive analytics and smart solutions, like Watermark's Student Success & Engagement.
 Our solution highlights your students' needs, so you can transform them into automized actions that better help them.